by Carolyn Thomas ♥ @HeartSisters

 This conclusion ties in with this common belief frequently mentioned by a number of my Heart Sisters blog readers, among others: if a treatment is offered, it must have curative benefits.
 Why else, after all, would the doctor be talking about this procedure if it weren’t the preferred option for me?

-Even the signing of informed consent forms can be influenced by the consent-requesting physician.
+Even the official signing of informed consent forms can be influenced by the consent-requesting physician.
 Here’s how NOT to ask for consent, from actual research reported in The Social Organization of Doctor-Patient Communication.(3)

 Doctor: “I need to get you to sign a couple of consent forms just to say that I talked to you about it and the fact that we’re not going to use it for anything except our own uses.”